Silvmike/anki-connect-spanish-cards/README.md

 - [x] Ask for a deck to put generated cards to
 - [ ] Add support for other source and target languages
-- [ ] Use external LLM to generate questions for QA multi-choice card
+- [x] Use external LLM to generate questions for QA multi-choice card
+- [ ] Document obtaining tokens for different services required to run the system
 - [ ] Avoid duplicates
 - [ ] Improve generated questions refining